portlandcodeschool/jse-planning/homework/week2/README.md

 **5)** _(Moderate, 35%)_

 Imagine that a deck of playing cards is sorted by rank and suit: first all the Aces, then the Twos, etc, with the Kings last.
 Within each rank, the suits are in the order Hearts, Diamonds, Spades, Clubs.
-Number each card in order from 0 to 51 (i.e. 0=Ace of Hearts; 51=King of Clubs), and let that ID number represent the corresponding card.
+Number each card in order from 0 to 51 (i.e. 0=Ace of Hearts; 1=Ace of Diamonds; 51=King of Clubs), and let that ID number represent the corresponding card.
 Use this encoding scheme for each part below.

 **a)** Write five related functions to compute different aspects of a card: